Fenwick W. English: Current projects

-English has written Leading Beautifully: Educational Leadership as Connoisseurship, Routledge, 2016 with Lisa Ehrich.
-This is arguably his best book.
+English has wrote Leading Beautifully: Educational Leadership as Connoisseurship, Routledge in 2016 with Lisa Ehrich.

 English's rise to the "top" of educational leadership has not been accompanied by a softening of his views on the status quo of education.
 He remains a radical.
 A 2000 article on the ISLLC standards is illustrative.

-With firm grounding in practical educational administration, academia, and publications, English is well positioned to criticize all of the accepted bodies of the Intelligencia, and challenge them to revisit their science and transform it.
-He believes that the transformation should balance performance and accountability to become an Art.
-Only through the application of Educational Leadership as an Art can we communicate the whole message that creates better Educational Leaders, better school administration, better teachers and better education.
+English has experience in educational administration, academia, and publishing.
+He critiques established academic bodies and advocates for a change in their scientific approaches.
+He states that educational leadership should balance performance and accountability.
+According to English, applying educational leadership as an art affects the training of school administrators and teachers.

 In 2005 English was elected to the Presidency of University Council of Educational Administration.

 Fenwick W. English is also the creator and founder of the Curriculum Management Auditing process, first implemented in 1979 in the Columbus Public Schools, Ohio.
 The Curriculum Audit process is now owned by Curriculum Management Systems, Inc., and Fenwick English serves as the President.
 The company, founded in 1996, was formed under Fenwick's leadership, and the original colleagues and owners of the business were English, Betty E. Steffy-English, William K. Poston Jr., Carolyn J. Downey, Larry E. Frase (died 2005) and R. Gerald Melton (died 2002).
 The company continues to offer curriculum audits in small and large school systems and colleges all over the world.
 Over 300 curriculum audits have been conducted to date by CMSi through its affiliates, Phi Delta Kappa International and the Texas Association of School Administrators.
 CMSi also offers over a dozen special training programs, engineered and created by Fen and/or his colleagues, designed to help educators work to close the achievement gaps between student groups.
 The company is headquartered in Johnston, Iowa, and has six employees, and approximately 200 licensed auditors and service-providers who work as independent subcontractors.